-The third action plan addresses a wide array of issues that expand into new areas from previous action plans.
+South Africa's third action plan addresses a wider range of issues compared to previous action plans.
 Commitments focus on open budgeting, beneficial ownership transparency, citizen-based monitoring, and measures to ensure civic participation and public accountability in local government.
-Since the national plan development, elitist interests influencing government institutions has become a growing issue.
+Since the action plan's development, elitist interests influencing government institutions has become a growing issue.
 While the current commitments address problems with public service delivery, fiscal transparency, and civic participation, they do not directly respond to the political and economic transformation occurring as a result of the shifting power.